Lane Kenworthy, The Good Society

 PARTISAN EFFECTS: CROSS-STATE COMPARISON

-It would be helpful to also compare across the 50 US states.
-But this would need to be done very carefully.
+It would be helpful to also compare across the US states.
+But this is tricky.
+A number of conservative southern states had Democratic governors and legislatures until relatively recently, due to the legacy of the Civil War.
+And some moderate or liberal states, particularly in the northeast and the west, have frequently had Republican governments.
 Devin Caughey and colleagues have created a measure of policy liberalism for state governments.
-Figure 33 shows the trend in liberalism for each of the 50 states since the mid-1930s.
+Figure 35 shows the degree of liberalism in each of the 50 states since the mid-1930s.
+(This is a relative measure; it doesn’t capture absolute changes in policy liberalism over time.)
 The red and blue lines running through the middle of the graph show the average for states that have, respectively, a Republican governor or a Democratic governor.
 According to this measure, it isn’t until the late 1990s that policies in states with a Democratic governor were more likely to be liberal than policies in states with a Republican governor.

 In the world’s rich democratic nations, party control of government has had a large effect on government policy, particularly the expansiveness and generosity of public insurance.
 This has contributed to cross-country differences in economic security, poverty, and income inequality.

-In the United States, the “left” party is more moderate and presidents have less ability (due to separation of powers) to enact their preferred policies.
-Also, policies won’t always have noticeable effects on outcomes.
-So we would expect to observe limited effects of party control of the presidency.
+In the United States, the “left” party is more moderate and presidents have less ability (due to separation of powers) to enact their preferred policies, so we would expect to observe limited effects of party control of the presidency.
 On quite a few outcomes, we do in fact see little or no impact.
 But we also observe real and sometimes strong effects of presidents on a significant number of outcomes.

 - Walter Korpi, The Democratic Class Struggle, Routledge, 1983; Gøsta Esping-Andersen, Politics Against Markets, Princeton University Press, 1985; Esping-Andersen, The Three Worlds of Welfare Capitalism, Princeton University Press, 1990; Robert E. Goodin, Bruce Headey, Ruud Muffels, and Henk-Jan Dirven, The Real Worlds of Welfare Capitalism, Cambridge University Press, 1999; Alexander Hicks, Social Democracy and Welfare Capitalism, Cornell University Press, 1999; Evelyne Huber and John D. Stephens, Development and Crisis of the Welfare State, University of Chicago Press, 2001; Walter Korpi and Joakim Palme, “New Politics and Class Politics in the Context of Austerity and Globalization: Welfare State Regress in 18 Countries, 1975-1995,” American Political Science Review, 2003; David Brady, Rich Democracies, Poor People, Oxford University Press, 2009; Manfred G. Schmidt, “Parties,” in Oxford Handbook of the Welfare State, edited by Francis G. Castles et al, Oxford University Press, 2010. ↩